Joe Fleming reviews the nine workout habits that might be causing your joint pain or making it worse.

 It is especially important to focus on your form when you are doing compound exercises like squats or lunges.
 Focus on keeping your knees behind your toes during these movements and avoid letting them roll inward or outward.

 Pay attention to your feet, too, and make sure your weight is evenly distributed at each point during the exercise.
-If can be helpful to take your shoes off and do these exercises barefoot to really learn how to connect to your feet during the movement.
+It can be helpful to take your shoes off and do these exercises barefoot to learn how to connect to your feet during the movement.